About Our Organization

 “This is more than a building.
 This is a new heartbeat for the arts in our community and region.
 This is an opportunity for all of us to have a creative home...to dance, to laugh, to learn, to experiment...and to let every day of our lives be filled with wonder and friendship.
 This is the dream.
 You are invited to make it a reality.”

-Our new home will solely house the Visual Arts Cooperative Gallery.
+Our new home solely houses the Visual Arts Cooperative Gallery.
 The elimination of other in-house galleries is a strategic decision in order to make art exhibitions more accessible in different community spaces.
 The Children’s Arts Festival, I’m So Local…I’m Right Here, Members Exhibition, and Regional Juried Exhibition will be outsourced to other local businesses and galleries to promote community collaboration.
 Artists interested in exhibiting works in a solo setting will be partnered with these spaces as well.

 First Friday with the Arts was once a flourishing monthly event, but never quite recovered after 2020.
 While the event has been steadily growing, we plan to make First Friday bigger and better than ever, starting in the summer of 2025.
 With a new and more sustainable Friends of First Friday membership model, we hope that the majority of local Downtown Cape businesses will come together to create a walkable wonderland of arts, performances, shopping, and more.
 A thriving First Friday will have a positive effect on the health of our local economy.

 While maintaining a professional gallery is a very important part of our organization, we are proud to say that over 50% of our program schedule is classified as arts education.
-We will continue to hold programs in our gallery space, as well as partnering with the Scout Hall venue in order to provide these opportunities for a larger audience.
+We have continued to hold programs in our gallery space, as well as partnering with the Scout Hall venue in order to provide these opportunities for a larger audience.
 With nearly endless collaboration possibilities, we are excited to grow!
 Serving the underserved is something we are deeply passionate about, and our location will help us bring the joy of the arts to everyone in our community.

 Our Mission